 Am I a Good Candidate for Breast Lift Surgery?

-If you have breasts and they sag, odds are you’re a good candidate for breast lift surgery.
-Of course, it is a little more complex, so we recommend coming in for a consultation with Dr. Stanton if you’re considering breast lift surgery.
+If you have sagging, pendulous breasts, odds are you’re a good candidate for breast lift surgery.
+Of course, it is a little more complex than that, so we recommend coming in for a consultation with Dr. Stanton if you’re considering breast lift surgery.
 He will examine your breasts and discuss the procedure in-depth, helping you to determine if this procedure is right for you.
-If a breast lift is not necessary, he may recommend other breast procedures, like breast augmentation or reduction, that may better achieve your aesthetic goals.
-A breast lift addresses several common breast changes including those caused by aging, pregnancy, and weight loss.
+If a breast lift is not necessary, he may recommend other breast procedures, like breast augmentation or breast reduction, that may better achieve your aesthetic goals.
+A breast lift addresses several common breast changes, including those caused by aging, pregnancy, and weight loss.

-The breasts go through many changes as a result of the aging process.
+The breasts go through many changes because of the aging process.
 One of the most significant is a decline in skin and breast tissue elasticity.
-As the skin and ligaments relax, they becomes less able to support the weight of the breast tissues, and the breasts may begin to droop and sag.
+As the skin and ligaments relax, they become less able to support the weight of the breast tissues, and the breasts may begin to droop and sag.
 Hormonal changes decrease breast size as women lose breast tissue substance.
-A breast lift removes excess skin, addressing changes in skin elasticity and restructures the breasts to restore a more youthful breast shape.
+A breast lift removes excess skin, addressing changes in skin elasticity, and restructures the breasts to restore a more youthful breast shape.

 Breast changes are dramatic during pregnancy and breastfeeding.
 The breasts typically increase in size significantly during late pregnancy and breastfeeding.
 These size changes can stretch out skin and supportive tissues, leading to significant postpartum sagging.
 The breast tissues also soften, losing firmness and substance.
 A breast lift can restore firmness and shape to the breast tissues after pregnancy and breastfeeding.
 We commonly include breast lift surgery in our mommy makeover procedures.

 The breasts can contain a significant amount of fat.
 Losing weight shrinks fat cells and thus the breasts as well.
-If weight loss is significant, the changes to breasts can be significant and may include deflation then sagging.
+With substantial weight loss, the changes to breasts can be significant, and may include deflation, then sagging.
 A mastopexy addresses these changes, restoring a full, rounded, and youthful breast appearance.

 Do you need a breast lift?
 As you wait for your consultation, we have a simple DIY option for assessing your breast sagging at home.
 Stand in front of the mirror and compare the position of your nipple to the inframammary fold—the crease underneath the breast.
 If your nipple falls below the fold, you will likely benefit from a breast lift.